27-29th May 2024

 Yes, your proof must have been valid at the time of your ticket purchase.

 Of course you can!
 The easiest way is to buy a regular ticket for your companion.
 But there are other options as well:

 - Accompaniment for people with disabilities

 The re:publica wants to be as accessible as possible for people with disabilities.
 We design the festival grounds to be as accessible as possible for people with disabilities and provide a variety of help and support.
 Unfortunately, however, not all barriers can be removed.
 People with disabilities can invite one accompanying person to re:publica free of charge.
 In exceptional cases, they can bring more than one person or different accompanying persons on different days.
-The famous "B" (accompanying person/"Begleitperson") in your ID card is not mandatory.
-Please contact us in advance via ticket at re-publica.com with your ticket number and a short explanation or a simple comment about your wish to have an "accompanying person".
-Make sure to contact us as soon as possible!
+The "B" (accompanying person) in your ID card is not mandatory.
+To do so, select the category "Reduced with accompanying person" in our ticket shop.
+You will receive an additional ticket together with your discounted ticket, which you must personalise accordingly.

 - "Nanny" persons